sclorg/nginx-container/1.22-micro/README.md

 Dockerfile and other sources for this container image are available on https://github.com/sclorg/nginx-container.
-In that repository you also can find another versions of Python environment Dockerfiles. for RHEL8 it's `Dockerfile.rhel8`,
-Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s` and the Fedora Dockerfile is called `Dockerfile.fedora`.
+In that repository you also can find another versions of Python environment Dockerfiles. for RHEL8 it's `Dockerfile.rhel8`, Dockerfile for RHEL10 is called `Dockerfile.rhel10`, Dockerfile for CentOS Stream 9 is called `Dockerfile.c9s`, Dockerfile for CentOS Stream 10 is called `Dockerfile.c10s`, and the Fedora Dockerfile is called `Dockerfile.fedora`.